Conmanx360/Teeprom/README.md

 Also included is a python command line client that can be used for both writing/reading the EEPROM.
 I borrowed the outline from the code here: https://github.com/pda/pda6502/tree/master/tools .
 On this too, I removed features that weren't necessary for my application, but could easily be restored if you need them.
 My version of the client works like this:
 There are two main commands: -w for writing, and -d for dumping the EEPROM into a file.
 Additional arguments are:

 -f: this is the file argument.
 For writing, the file to write is here.
-For dumping, the file named is written to.
+For dumping, the file named here is written to.

 -b: this is the bytes argument, which specifies the size of the EEPROM.
 It is in kbytes, I.E 64 = 64 kbytes, or 512 kbits.